Intruder at Joint Base Andrews, in a cap that looked like ‘mouse ears,’ wandered around for hours

 The Feb.
-4 security breach at Joint Base Andrews, just outside Washington, involved an unidentified man who later told investigators that he “did not enter the base to meet anyone” and “came on base because he wanted to see airplanes,” according a report released Thursday by the Air Force inspector general.
+4 security breach at Joint Base Andrews, just outside Washington, involved an unidentified man who later told investigators that he “did not enter the base to meet anyone” and “came on base because he wanted to see airplanes,” according to a report released Thursday by the Air Force inspector general.

 Officials said the trespasser did not get close to Air Force One during his foray on the base in Prince George’s County, Md.
 The report blames the breach on “human error” by a gate guard and other security failures.

-About 12:30 p.m., five hours after the man was allowed to drive onto the base without credentials, an airman noticed him on the flight line and thought he seemed out of place.
+At about 12:30 p.m., five hours after the man was allowed to drive onto the base without credentials, an airman noticed him on the flight line and thought he seemed out of place.
 The report says he was wearing “a bright red or pink cap that partially covered his ears and had distinctive balls on top that looked a little like mouse ears.”

 The report, heavily redacted before being made public, said the man has “an extensive arrest record” and was “not cooperative and hard to follow during questioning.”
 He was eventually turned over to civilian authorities.